Introduction to Bacon & the Art of Living

 It was confirmed that animal matter contains nitrogen and it was shown to be absent from sugars, starch, and fats.
 It was long suspected that wheat flour contained matter with characteristics closely associated with animal matter.
 This was proved, that gluten (the plant matter) has properties of animal matter, including the development of alkaline vapour when it was allowed to rot.
 When potatoes were introduced, there was a debate if it could provide an adequate substitution for wheat because it did not have anything resembling gluten.
 Was it the gluten that made wheat flour good food?
 (Munro and Allison, 1964)

 Bartolomeo Baccari (1682 – 1766) was a professor at the University of Bologna for most of his life.
 In 1734, one of his papers entitled “de Frumento,” appeared.
-In this paper, he gives details on how to prepare gluten which was found and later it was found to be the protein portion of wheat flour.
+In this paper, he gives details on how to prepare gluten which was found to be the protein portion of wheat flour.
 The following is translated from Latin:

 “This is a thing of little labour.
 Flour is taken of the best wheat, ground moderately lest the bran goes through the sieve, for it ought to be purified as far as possible in order that all suspicion of mixture should be removed.
 Then it is mixed with the purest water and agitated.
 What remains after this process is set free by washing, for water carries off with itself whatever it is able to dissolve.
 The rest remains untouched.”